FOIA Reading Room

 - Reports and Legislative Proposals to Congress

 - Program Fact Sheets and Legislative History

 The Social Security Administration's Office of Open Government is committed to sharing and being accountable for information the public wants from us.
-We provide information and data about the agency, its programs, budget and performance, and public engagement opportunties at our Open Government portal, including:
+We provide information and data about the agency, its programs, budget and performance, and public engagement opportunities at our Open Government Portal, including:

 While our goal is to become even more open and transparent, we will continue to vigilantly protect the personal information the public entrusts to us.
 We will ensure that transparency does not put that information at risk.

 - THOMAS (Library of Congress website for legislation)

 - Federal Register

 - DOJ Office of Privacy and Civil Liberties Resources